The Power of Chook

-- Have a perch (Chooks like to perch off the ground at night.
-These perches should be 30cm or more off the ground, allowing 30cm space per bird)
+- Have a perch.
+(Chooks like to perch off the ground at night.)

 - Be easy to access (you’ll visit it at least once per day)

-- Have some kind of system for dealing with the manure (chook do at least half their pooping at night)
+- Have some kind of system for dealing with the manure.
+(Chooks do at least half their pooping at night.)